 If you can’t work because of an injury or illness, DeMayo Law Offices can help you file a claim for Social Security Disability.
 Or, if you filed a claim and were denied, we can help you with an appeal.

 Our Monroe, NC Social Security Disability lawyers can advocate for your rights and seek the benefits you need on your behalf.
 You deserve respect and support, including money to treat your medical conditions and pay your household expenses.
-Call the compassionate attorneys at DeMayo Law Offices at (877) 298-8291 to set up a free consultation.
+Call the compassionate attorneys at DeMayo Law Offices at (704) 291-9200 to set up a free consultation.

 Some other factors that affect eligibility for Social Security Disability benefits include:

-Funding for SSD benefits comes from the payroll taxes that the federal government takes out of your paychecks.
-After applying, there’s a five-month waiting period.
-That means you must have a disability that prevents you from working for at least five months before you can collect payments.
+Funding for SSDI benefits comes from the payroll taxes that the federal government takes out of your paychecks.
+There is a five-month waiting period before an individual will become financially eligible to receive benefits.
+That means you must be disabled for five full months before you become eligible for payments.